 Any person smoking in lavatory on board an aircraft shall be subject to a fine from NT$30,000 to NT$150,000.

 Any person on board an aircraft shall be subject to a fine from NT$10,000 to NT$50,000 for any of the following:

-- Taking alcoholic beverage or medicine and disrupting the good order on board the aircraft.
+2 Taking alcoholic beverage or medicine, disrupting the order on board the aircraft.

 4 Tampering with any smoke detector without authorization or operating any other safety devices without due cause.

 Note:2 and 3 mentioned above will be fined by Aviation Police Office.